hackclub/assemble/covid-policy.md

 ## At the Hackathon

+### Resources

-Rapid tests will be provided in the open for anyone to use.
-Masks will be available for anyone who wishes to wear one and hand sanitizer will be located throughout the venue.
+Rapid tests will be provided in the open for anyone to use and hand sanitizer will be located throughout the venue.

+Masks are not required at the venue, but will be available for anyone who wishes to wear one.

+The venue will have signs posted with directions to testing and steps on how to self-report a positive test using the [self-report link].

+### Response

 If an attendee begins to show symptoms and/or has a positive test, Assemble organizers will provide a space to isolate and rest.